i-pi/i-pi/docs/src/tutorials.rst

-This client code can be used for several different problems (see :ref:`driver.x`), some of which are explored in the “examples” directory, but for the current problem we will use the Silvera-Goldman potential with a cut-off radius of 15 :math:`a_0`.
+This client code can be used for several different problems (see :ref:`driver.x`), some of which are explored in the “examples” directory, but for the current problem we will use the Silvera-Goldman potential with a cut-off radius of 15 Bohr.

 Creating the xml input file